Please note that we have used historical data. These examples are for educational purposes only.

+The Advance-Decline (AD) Line is the best known of the breadth indicators.
 The AD Line is a good indicator of overall market strength; and many feel it is more revealing than popular indices such as the Dow Jones or the NASDAQ Composite Index.
-This is because the AD line is usually calculated on the NYSE, which represents the largest equities marketplace in the world with over 3,025 listed companies (see the Sidebar below).
+The AD Line reveals the underlying strength of the markets by tracking the number of advancing and declining issues each day and running a cumulative total.